a production and post-production company

 Joel is backed by the creative genius of Cobalt Cox, his friend and colleague in Tennessee who helped make Studio229 a reality.
 Cobalt is a graphic designer with a successful track record in running his own studio.

-Kat Carney is a producer and manager of the team, steering production work towards utmost quality while operating within the project's deadlines.
+Kat Gerlach is not only the wife of Joel, but is a producer and manager of the team, steering production work towards utmost quality while operating within the project's deadlines.

 Studio229 also uses talented freelance artists depending on a project's individual needs.

 it's no wonder our projects are awesome.Now to the Dream

 From pre-production to post-production and everything inbetween, Studio229 is determined to produce quality results for each job.
 After all, we are what we make.

 Post work is one of the most important parts of your project.
 Studio229 can provide editing, add VFX elements or key out your green screen, and add motion graphics for a finishing touch.
 We work with you to integrate VFX into your footage or create entirely new environments, all fueled by your vision.

 Sometimes you just need a creative vision of what your idea might actually look like.
 We do that too, providing you with creative previsualization or concept art that gets your idea from your head onto paper.